Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230328-intro-to-python-3/lesson.md

 Python allows you to import packages using aliases.
 This saves you from having to type out `matplotlib.pyplot.plot()` and shortens the expression to `plt.plot()`.

-Package documentation examples often gives you a suggestion for how you might abbreviate packages for others to be able to understand.
+Package documentation examples often give you a suggestion for how you might abbreviate packages for others to be able to understand.
 The base `matplotlib` package, for example, is often abbreviated as `mpl`.
 You'll see additional examples of this in the other examples we'll look at.